Intelligent-CAT-Lab/PLTranslationEmpirical/README.md

 bash scripts/clean_generations.sh StarCoder codenet
 ```

-Please refer to [`/prompts`](/prompts/README.md) for different vanilla and repair prompts used in our study.
+Please note that for the above commands, you can change the dataset and model name to execute the same thing for other datasets and models.
+Moreover, you can refer to [`/prompts`](/prompts/README.md) for different vanilla and repair prompts used in our study.

 ### Artifacts
 Please download the `artifacts.zip` file from our [Zenodo](https://zenodo.org/doi/10.5281/zenodo.8190051) repository.
 We have organized the artifacts as follows: